luisdaher/kiik_ruby/README.md

 Tasks
 -----
 ### Configuration

-Kiik gem uses config file `config/kiik.yml` for take api_key For create this file in your project use task:
+#### Rails Apps

+In order to generate config files, run:

 ```
-rake kiik:config
+rails g kiik:install
 ```

+This command will create two files: `config/initializers/kiik.rb` and `config/kiik.yml`, containing the default settings for the app to run.

-Don't forget to change `api_key` to your key
+*Important:* Don't forget to change `api_key` to your key.

 ### Usage